 We will check some operator with examples for that create “EmployeeDetails” table by using following script in your SQL database.

 create table EmployeeDetails(empid int, empname varchar(50),designation varchar(50),salary int,Location varchar(50))

 select * from EmployeeDetails

-Once we execute above script, a new table called “EmployeeDetails” will be created and result will be like as shown below.
+When we execute the above script, a new table called “EmployeeDetails” will be created and the result will be as shown below.

-Following sql statement will return an employee details whose salary column values matches with the data returned by subquery.
+The following sql statement will return employee details whose salary column values match with the data returned by the subquery.